The Petit Lenormand deck is available now. Limited stock

 35 Anchor

-The need for emotional stability is felt at the heart of the emotional storm.
+The need for emotional stability is felt at the core of the emotional storm.

 need for stability deep attachment emotional anchoring